Cayden2606/Cayden2606.github.io/content/authors/admin/_index.md

 ## About Me

-Cayden Theseira is a fresh graduate from Nanyang Polytechnic, holding a diploma in Electronic and Computer Engineering.
-With a strong passion for software development and a focus on computer engineering, Cayden's interests span IoT applications, user experience design, and innovative solutions for sustainability.
+Hi, I'm Cayden Theseira, a fresh graduate from Nanyang Polytechnic with a diploma in Electronic and Computer Engineering.
+I graduated with a stellar 3.99 GPA and was honored on the Director's List for three consecutive years.

+I have a strong passion for software development and a keen focus on computer engineering.
+My interests include IoT applications, user experience design, and crafting innovative solutions that drive sustainability.
+I thrive on tackling challenges and creating impactful projects that merge technology with real-world needs.
 <!--
 He has contributed to projects like ASS (Automatic Shutting System), an award-winning modular attachment for refrigeration doors that enhances energy efficiency, and the IoT Smart Bus Stop, a sustainable prototype with smart features.
 Additionally, he developed a Morse Code Translator, showcasing his ability to integrate software and hardware for practical applications. -->